HM Prison Wandsworth: Recent history

 In October 2009, gross misconduct charges were brought against managers of Wandsworth Prison, after an investigation found that prisoners had been temporarily transferred to HMP Pentonville before inspections.
 The transfers, which included vulnerable prisoners, were made in order to manipulate population figures.

 In March 2011, an unannounced follow-up inspection was conducted by the Chief Inspector of Prisons, which found that "...Wandsworth compared badly with similar prisons facing similar challenges and we were concerned by what appeared to be unwillingness among some prison managers and staff to acknowledge and take responsibility for the problems the prison faced."

-In May 2015 a prisoner was found dead in his cell, prompting a murder investigation.